lukoerfer/simple-pnml-dotnet/README.md

 ## Installation

 ## Usage
-Once the library is included into the project, you can use the static methods of the `PNML` class to either read an existing petri net (from a string, stream or file) or create a new petri net:
+Once the library is included into the project, you can use the static methods of the `PNML` class to either read existing petri nets (from a `string`, `Stream` or `FileInfo`) or create a new petri net container:

     PNML existing = PNML.Read(...);
     PNML fresh = PNML.Create();